 Keeping Up with Current Research (December 2019)

-Research can provide golden information to health and fitness professionals.
-Here are some recent findings in the world of nutrition and supplementation to help you get ahead of the pack:
+Research can provide golden insights for health and fitness professionals.
+Here are some recent findings in the fields of nutrition and supplementation to help you stay ahead of the curve:

 Nutritional and Supplementation Strategies to Prevent and Attenuate Exercise-Induced Muscle Damage